peach cream scones

 When I stepped out on the porch last week to discover the most perfect peaches I’ve ever seen, I was beyond elated (and thankful for generous neighbors!).
-I did what I do best with a surplus of stone fruit – I headed straight to the kitchen and overdid it with brown butter crumb bars and cream scones and a Danish braid (coming soon!).
+I did what I do best with a surplus of stone fruit – I headed straight to the kitchen and overdid it with brown butter crumb bars, peach cream scones, and a peach Danish braid!

 - 1 1/2 cups diced peaches

 - 3 cups flour